-Renovations to the permanent home of Riverside High School, a second campus of Herron High School, are nearly finished.
-The Heslar Naval Armory, a historic but previously-vacant building on the near northwest area of Indianapolis, will be preserved and become Riverside’s permanent home in time for the 2018-19 school year.
+Renovations to the permanent home of Riverside High School, a second campus of Herron High School, are finished.
+The Heslar Naval Armory, a historically important building on the near northwest area of Indianapolis, is fulfilling its new mission as Riverside High School.

 Riverside High School is a replication of the award-winning classical, liberal arts model of Herron High School.
 Like Herron High School, Riverside High School offers the same college-preparatory curriculum to an intentionally-diverse student population.
 Currently in its first year, Riverside serves 140 freshman students at a temporary location.
 It will grow to serve 600 students in grades 9-12 and achieve the same level of success as Herron High School.